AshuKV/Face-Recognition-based-E-Attendance-System/README.md

-# Face-Recognition-based-E-Attendance-System
+# Face Recognition based E-Attendance System

-E-Attendance System based on YOLOv3-Darknet Model.
-This system is based on recognizing the presence of the students using Facial Recognition and then maintaining the records of the students' attendance on MySQL Database.
+This system is based on recognizing the presence of the students using Facial Recognition based YOLOv3-Darknet Model and then maintaining the records of the students' attendance on MySQL Database.
 So, the core idea behind our problem is [Object Detection](https://en.wikipedia.org/wiki/Object_detection).
 Here, objects are the faces of the students whom attendance is to be marked as "Present".

 ### Our Setup

 In our setup we have considered only four Classes(or Objects) for Detection i.e., faces of four students.
 All the images in our dataset are hand-clicked by Moto-G5-Plus inside the classrooms of Indian Institute of Information Technology(IIIT), Pune.
 - The dimension of all the images reduced to 800 600 PPI.